 Each post must have at least one category, but need not have a tag.
 Tags and categories will appear in a global list: http://en.wordpress.com/tags/.
 This list incidentally does not only contain your blogs, but all the blogs that use that tag or category.

-If your blogs allows you to show your tags (tag cloud) and categories, then you can click on them and they will take you to all your articles that use that particular tag or category.
+If your blogs allows you to show your tags (tag cloud) and categories (list of categories), then you can click on them and they will take you to all your articles that use that particular tag or category.

 So tags and categories are helpful in searching though your own work; and this means you might have to think about categories and tags in terms of helping people find your stuff, and on a level of helping you find and organize your own work–this becomes important when you start to have a very large number of articles.